At times, the cost of theological diversity is painfully clear.

 I reject complementarian theology—whatever the degree to which it is put into practice, and however nice the husband is about enacting his authority.

-Princeton Seminary, the flagship seminary of the Presbyterian Church (U.S.A.), is giving an award for Excellence in Reformed Theology and Public Witness to Tim Keller, one of the loudest, most read, and most adhered-to proponents of male headship in the home.
+Princeton Seminary is giving an award to Tim Keller, one of the loudest, most read, and most adhered-to proponents of male headship in the home.

 Princeton Theological Seminary's farm grows food.
 But this isn't the main point.